ryuji0123/embedding/app/README.md

-# Django Project for Demonstration
+# Django and React Project for Demonstration

 ## Outline
   - Installation